 About Imperial College London

 Imperial College London is one of the world's leading universities.
-The College's 20,000 students and 8,000 staff are working to solve the biggest challenges in science, medicine, engineering and business.
+Imperial's 20,000 students and 8,000 staff are working to solve the biggest challenges in science, medicine, engineering and business.

-Imperial is the world’s fifth most international university, according to Times Higher Education, with academic ties to more than 150 countries.
-Reuters named the College as the UK's most innovative university because of its exceptional entrepreneurial culture and ties to industry.
+Imperial is the world’s seventh most international university in 2023, according to Times Higher Education, with academic ties to more than 150 countries.
+Reuters named Imperial as the UK's most innovative university because of its exceptional entrepreneurial culture and ties to industry.